cdsbasel/LLM4BeSci_2025Unibas/menu/training.md

 title: Training
 ---

-The training introduces the use of open-source large language models (LLMs) from the Hugging Face ecosystem for research in the behavioral sciences.
+The one-day training session will take place **Monday, February 10th, 2025** and will introduce the use of open-source large language models (LLMs) from the Hugging Face ecosystem for research in the behavioral sciences.

 ### Schedule